sorensen/ascii-table/readme.md

 [![Build Status](https://secure.travis-ci.org/sorensen/ascii-table.png)](http://travis-ci.org/sorensen/ascii-table)

-Easy table output for node debugging, but you could probably do more with it, since its just an string.
+Easy table output for node debugging, but you could probably do more with it, since its just a string.

 Usage